eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-12-29-Editorjs-x-Angular.md

 ```

-Note that we can use `::ng-deep` to overwrite Editor.js specific styles, to make the editor span the entire width
+Note that we can use `::ng-deep` to overwrite Editor.js specific styles, to make the editor span the entire width of the container.
 ```scss

 ::ng-deep .ce-block__content,